LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepGetCurrentMethod(void* arkode_mem, ARKodeSPRKStorage *sprk_storage)

-   Returns the SPRK method structure currently in use by the solver.
+   Returns the SPRK method coefficient structure currently in use by the solver.

    :param arkode_mem: pointer to the SPRKStep memory block.
-   :param sprk_storage: pointer to the SPRK method structure.
+   :param sprk_storage: pointer to the SPRK method coefficient structure.

    :return:
       * *ARK_SUCCESS* if successful